mp80/todo/README.md

 # todo

-For testing this only just clone run migrations and check database under 127.0.0.1 3306 root with nu password.
+For testing this only just clone run migrations and check database under 127.0.0.1 3306 root with no password.
 Run the following:
   php bin/console doctrine:fixtures:load --env=test